-The 2022 fiscal year (May 1, 2021 to April 30, 2022) witnessed a slowdown in the economic recovery resulting from a surge in COVID-19 infections and historically high inflation.
-The surge of infections, and resulting return to cautionary behaviors in developed markets, maintained the trend of consumers focusing on goods, rather than services and experiences, straining global supply chains and raising prices.
-Despite the economic slowdown, the U.S. labor market remained strong ending the fiscal year with an unemployment rate of 3.6%, further adding to pricing pressure.
+The 2023 fiscal year (May 1, 2022 to April 30, 2023) witnessed historically high inflation along with further economic uncertainty.
+Economic and inflation forecasts were impacted by tightening monetary policy, persistent inflation, and the ongoing war in Ukraine.
+The Federal Open Market Committee ("FOMC") continued to raise interest rates in hopes of controlling inflationary levels.
+Despite the economic slowdown to start 2023, the U.S. labor market remained strong ending the fiscal year with an unemployment rate of 3.4%, further adding to pricing pressure.